michelesr/thesis/src/ci.md

 application component image.
 To avoid conflict with the original docker compose file, this configuration file can be called `docker-compose-ci.yml`.

-The `settings.env` has been replaced with `settings-ci.env` in some components to override the environment variables used inside the container in order to reproduce a production environment.
+The `settings.env` has been replaced with `settings_ci.env` in some components to override the environment variables used in development with the production variables.

-These changes has been saved in the `dev` branch of the repository waiting the upstream merge.

 ## Jenkins